AppliNH/go-iamcontainer/Readme.md

 ## Run

-After downloading the root file system of your choice, extract it to `./rootfs` and modify this line of code to point to it :
+After downloading the root file system of your choice, extract it to `./rootfs` and modify this line of code to target it :

 ```go
 syscall.Chroot("./rootfs/alpine")